 High: peanuts (with red skins on)

 Very high: almonds, water chestnuts.

 Amines are a type of chemical that occur naturally in many foods.
-Amines occur due to the breakdown of certain proteins or when they ferment as part of normal ripening or aging of the fresh food.
-Amines are responsible for giving food its flavor.
-The amine content will be normally higher in a food with a stronger, more intense flavor, so the more you keep that food, and the longer it ripens, the higher the amine content is likely to be.
+Amines occur due to the breakdown of certain proteins or when they ferment as part of normal ripening or ageing of the fresh food.
+Amines are responsible for giving food its flavour.
+The amine content will be normally higher in a food with a stronger, more intense flavour, so the more you keep that food, and the longer it ripens, the higher the amine content is likely to be.

 The best way to determine whether you have amine intolerance is by way of an elimination and challenge diet.
 Many patients I have seen over the years have worked out that one key food which can send them into a tailspin, and it could be red wine, chocolate of a soft cheese like Camembert.

 Here are some of the most common signs and symptoms of amine intolerance.
 I have discovered that the most common presentation for amine intolerance would have to be dull headaches, can’t concentrate, irritable bowel syndrome, lethargy, and nasal congestion.

 It is easier to avoid amines in your diet as opposed to salicylates, because the highest amounts of amines can be found in chocolate, aged cheeses, wine and many alcoholic beverages, cured, aged and smoked meats like sausage or salami, canned or smoked fish, fruits like banana, avocado, and tomato.

 Remember, the amine content increases as certain fruits ripen or as the meat or fish ages, so if you are sensitive to any of these foods or drinks then my advice for you is to only consume the very freshest of produce, meats and fish.